StoneStepsInc/StoneStepsWebalizer/README.md

 ## Notes on Web Log Files

-Stone Steps Webalizer supports W3C, IIS, Apache, CLF and Squid log formats.
+Stone Steps Webalizer supports W3C, IIS, Nginx, Apache, CLF and Squid log formats.

 Avoid processing the same log files more than once because in every subsequent run Stone Steps Webalizer will use the latest processed log time stamp to skip